aabaou/agile_erp/web/modules/custom/act_ckeditor/README.md

 1. [List of CKEditor plugins added automatically by the act_ckeditor module](#list)
 2. [How to install libraries manually](#manually)

-Before activating this module it is advisable to run the script [ckeditor.sh](../../../../scripts/drupal/README.md) otherwise you will have to manually add the libraries that it uses.
+Before activating this module it is advisable to run the script [ckeditor.sh](../../../../scripts/drupal/README.md) otherwise you will have to manually add the libraries and modules that it uses.
+This module adds a new text format called "Actency CKEditor".

 ## List of [CKEditor plugins](http://ckeditor.com/addons/plugins/all ) added automatically by the act_ckeditor module <a id="list"></a>
 This module automatically adds a number of add-ons to CKEditor.

 [ckeditor.sh](../../../../scripts/drupal/README.md) searches for the CKEditor version and downloads the libraries required by act_ckeditor.
-You must configure your WYSIWYG toolbar to include the buttons that have been added.

 - **Colorbutton** : This plugin adds the Text Color and Background Color feature to the editor.
 - **Dialog** (Required by smiley and templates) : This plugin provides the Dialog API for other plugins to build an editor Dialog from a definition object.